demisto/content-docs/docs/partners/adopt.md

 1. Make sure you have a GitHub account and you are logged in
 2. Go to the Packs folder and find your company’s pack
 3. Click the “README.md” file and then click the ![Pencil_Icon](/doc_imgs/partners/Pencil_Icon.png) on the right side of the screen to edit the file.

-   i.
-In line #1 of the file, copy and paste the below text to show that the support is moving over to the partner:
+  - In line #1 of the file, copy and paste the below text to show that the support is moving over to the partner:

     ```
     Note: Support for this pack moved to the partner on MONTH, DAY, YEAR.